Outer space for RAAGs

 \subsection{Basics}

-The following basic features of Salvetti blowups $\SP$ are either part of Theorem 3.14 of \cite{CSV} or follow immediately from the definition of $\SP$. \begin{enumerate} \item $\SP$ is a locally CAT(0) cube complex, i.e. the path metric induced by making each $k$-cube isometric to $[0,1]^k$ is locally CAT(0). \item The subcomplex $\EP\subset \SP$ consisting of cubes all of whose edge labels are in $\bPi$ is CAT(0) and locally convex, and it contains all vertices of $\SP$. \item The standard collapse map $c_\pi$ maps all of $\EP$ to the single vertex in $\SaG$. \item The set of edges of $\SP$ with a given label $A\in V\cup\bPi$ is the set of edges that intersect a single hyperplane, which we will call $H_A$.
-All hyperplanes in $\SP$ are of this form. \item Each hyperplane $H_A$ inherits a cube complex structure from $\SP$ whose edges are labeled by the elements of $V\cup \bPi$ that commute with $A$. \item There is at most one edge with a given label at any vertex of $\SP$. \end{enumerate}
+The following basic features of blowups $\SP$ are either part of Theorem 3.14 of \cite{CSV} or follow immediately from the definition of $\SP$. \begin{enumerate} \item $\SP$ is a locally CAT(0) cube complex, i.e. the path metric induced by making each $k$-cube isometric to $[0,1]^k$ is locally CAT(0). \item The subcomplex $\EP\subset \SP$ consisting of cubes all of whose edge labels are in $\bPi$ is CAT(0) and locally convex, and it contains all vertices of $\SP$. \item The standard collapse map $c_\pi$ maps all of $\EP$ to the single vertex in $\SaG$. \item The set of edges of $\SP$ with a given label $A\in V\cup\bPi$ is the set of edges that intersect a single hyperplane, which we will call $H_A$.
+All hyperplanes in $\SP$ are of this form. \item Each hyperplane $H_A$ inherits a cube complex structure from $\SP$ whose edges are labeled by the elements of $V\cup \bPi$ that are adjacent to $A$, i.e. by elements in $\lk_\bPi(A)$. \item There is at most one edge with a given label at any vertex of $\SP$. \end{enumerate}

 Another way to define the subcomplex $\EP$ is to observe that the set of sides of the partitions in $\bPi$ form a {\em pocset}, that is, a partially ordered set with an order reversing involution $P \mapsto \overline{P}$ such that pairs $P, \overline{P}$ are unrelated; this follows from Lemma~\ref{lem:noncommuting}.
-Any pocset gives rise to a CAT(0) cube complex (see, e.g., \cite{Sageev}), and $\EP$ is isomorphic to the cube complex associated to the pocset of sides of $\bPi$.
+Any pocset satisfying suitable finiteness conditions gives rise to a CAT(0) cube complex (see, e.g., \cite{Sageev}), and $\EP$ is isomorphic to the cube complex associated to the pocset of sides of $\bPi$.